 Because of its size, Andorra is considered a micronation that ranks as the 6th smallest in Europe.
 It covers an area of 468 square kilometres with a permanent population of 77,006.
 Residents are always 30 minutes away from reaching every point in the country by car.

 Andorra has become a tax haven for many since it has the lowest corporate rate in Europe with a low income tax rate at a maximum of 10%.
-In addition, there is no inheritance tax and social security costs are some of the lowest in Europe.
+Additionally, there is no inheritance tax and social security costs are some of the lowest in Europe.

 If you’ve been thinking of making the shift to Andorra and find yourself wondering “What is Andorra like?” then this guide is perfect for you.
 We’ll take you through all there is to know about Andorra, from its high standard of living to its stunning landscapes and ease of residency.